 DIY Flamingo Costume

-Ok so I went with a lawn flamingo costume for this, but you could add a baseball hat beak and tail to any pink outfit to be a flamingo!
+For this idea, I went with a lawn flamingo costume, but you could swap the leotard and leggings for a pink dress or t-shirt add a baseball hat beak, and tail to any pink outfit to be a flamingo!
 And your colleagues could adapt the idea to all different birds, too, to create quite the flock!